athaarsager/Practice-Planner-Solo-Project/README.md

 4. Run `npm run server` in your terminal.
 5. Run `npm run client` in your terminal.
 6. Click the link given by `npm run client` to opena new tab with the running project!

+## Usage
+1. The home page displays a list of pieces the user has added.
+Click "Add a New Piece Here!" to add a new piece.
+You can click the title of any piece to be taken to its associated "Practice Entries" page, which displays all of the practice plans for that piece.
+2. Click "Add a New Practice Plan" button to be taken to the "New Practice Plan" page.
+Fill out the associated form to create your first practice plan!
+Additionally, you can click the "Create Calendar Event" button to create a calendar event that will be connected to this plan.
+3. Back on the "Practice Entries" page, you can click the "Review Full Plan" button to review the plan you just created and edit or delete it if you wish.
+You can also press the "Write Reflection" button to write a reflection on how your plan went after you have attempted it in real life.
+4. Optional: On the "Reflection" screen, you can click the "Export to New Plan" button to immediately create a new practice plan with the second field filled out with your response to the "What still needs work?" field on the reflection screen.
+5. Click the "Calendar" button, either in the top or bottom navigation to be taken to the "Calendar" page.
+It defaults to displaying the current month.
+Click on any day of the month to be taken to a single day view.
+6. In single day view, you have the option of adding a new calendar event to the calendar by pressing the "Schedule a Practice Session!" button.
+7. Once a calendar event is created, you can click on the event on the calendar to view its details.
+If no practice plan is associated with the event, you can click the "Add Practice Plan" button to immediately create a new practice plan connected to the event.
+If a practice plan is already connected to the event, you can click the "View Practice Plan" button to view the associated plan.